Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have gone over 5.5 combined goals in 48 of 93 games this season.
+- Seattle has combined with its opponent to score over 5.5 goals in 56 of 94 games this season.

-- In the 27 times this season the Stars have been a moneyline favorite, they have gone 20-7 in those games.

-- The Kraken have been the underdog 24 times this season, and upset their opponent in nine, or 37.5%, of those games.
+- The Stars are 20-7 this season when favored on the moneyline.

 - Dallas is 12-3 in games it has played with moneyline odds of -165 or shorter (80.0% win percentage).

-- Seattle has a record of 7-5 in games when bookmakers list the team at +140 or longer on the moneyline.
+- Seattle is 7-5 when it is the underdog by +140 or longer on the moneyline.

 Stars Player Props